-Billy Collins, the American poet, said that “the trouble with poetry is that it encourages the writing of more poetry.”
+Billy Collins, the American poet, writes: “the trouble with poetry is that it encourages the writing of more poetry.”
 It is never ending, he says, until “we have compared everything in the world to everything else in the world.”¹

-He then proceeds, with his delightfully witty style, to illustrate the use of comparison:
+He then proceeds, with tongue in cheek, to illustrate the use of comparison:

 “Poetry fills me with joy